Restore plc

 The Company was floated on AIM in November 2004 and in 2010 the company changed its name to Restore plc.

-In March 2019 Charles Bligh became the new Chief Executive of the group.
+History

+The business was built through a combination of organic and acquisitive growth over a ten year period from 2009 to 2019 under the leadership of Charles Skinner, who rejoined the business as CEO in September 2023.
+Over this period, the business attracted a strong following from institutional and retail investors and built a reputation for outperforming expectations.
+Earnings forecasts were generally met or exceeded, driven by a very active M&A strategy, which saw Restore’s revenue increase from under £20m to over £200m.
+Charles Skinner left the business in March 2019 after ten years as CEO with the records management consolidation strategy largely complete and a sustained period of rapid revenue growth coming to an end.

+Charles Bligh joined as CEO in April 2019, refreshed Group-wide branding, expanded the Head Office function and set out ambitious revenue and EBITDA targets, to be supported by a reinvigorated M&A strategy with a particular focus on the opportunity within Technology.
+He also navigated the challenging COVID period and subsequent inflationary pressures.
+He resigned in April 2023 as the business underperformed expectations.
+2023 results were disappointing, as adjusted earnings per share dropped by 30% despite revenues remaining stable.
+There were a number of issues, notably Datashred margins being impacted by lower recycled paper pricing, Technology suffering from a cyclical low point in corporate IT spending, and Digital activity declining compared to a strong prior year comp, which had benefited from a number of large contracts.

+Charles Skinner returned in September 2023 and has quickly set out new strategic priorities to return the Group to earnings growth and deliver shareholder value after a period of underperformance.

 Notable acquisitions

 Restore PLC acquired Datacare, based in Upper Heyford, in September 2010, followed by Formsafe.
 Formsafe had been operating for 25 years with branches in West Sussex and Aberdare, Wales.

 In April 2011, Restore plc announced the acquisition of Sargents Logistics and Sargents Archive.
 Sargents, based in London, were in administration at the time of the acquisition.

 Next for Restore plc, in July 2011, they acquired Management Archives of Leeds and then Paterson Document Management of Glasgow in September, followed by Brunswick Document Management of Middlesbrough in November of the same year.

 In October 2011, Restore Shred was formed.

-Harrow Green was acquired in February 2012, and Harrow Green owned a 50% share in Relocom which meant that Restore now owned that 50% share in Relocom.
+Harrow Green was acquired in February 2012, which included a 50% share in Relocom.
 ROC Relocations was next in May 2012, followed by M&L Document Destruction in August 2012.

 Middleton based Archive Solutions signed over their business to Restore plc in October 2012.

 In March 2013, Brabners Chaffe Street advised Restore plc on the acquisition of File and Data Storage Limited, and both IT Efficient and Atix of Sittingbourne in Kent were acquired soon after in April of the same year.

-In addition to this, in April 2013, Restore plc acquired an additional 33% stake in Relocom, the UK IT relocation business, taking its overall stake to 83%.
+In April 2013, Restore plc acquired an additional 33% stake in Relocom, the UK IT relocation business, taking its overall stake to 83%.